 Madhuri Dixit

 Madhuri Dixit is an Indian actor, best known for Tamil cinema.
 Madhuri Dixit began their career in 1984 and has been a prominent figure in the industry for over 42 years.
-With over 90 credits to their name and an average audience rating of 6.0, Madhuri Dixit remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Madhuri Dixit remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Madhuri Dixit's career remains one of the longest and most celebrated in Tamil cinema.

 - Born